lazio/edelweiss/README.md

 `I18n` has two static getters:

 1. `languagesTags: string[]` - returns all tags for languages, that you set to `I18n.add` method.
-2. `currentLanguage: string | void` - returns tag of current language or `undefined` if there is not setted any.
+2. `currentLanguage: string | undefined` - returns tag of current language or `undefined` if there is not setted any.

 ```typescript
 I18n.languagesTags; // returns ['uk', 'en']